Residential Services Program

 Tips On How to Save Energy And Money

-The three major users of electricity in the home are the electric heating and air-conditioning, the electric water heater and the electric clothes dryer.
-If you are experiencing higher bills than you think you should be having, here are some simple tests you can perform to try to detect the culprit in your electrical system.
+The three major consumers of electricity in the home are the electric heating and air-conditioning, the electric water heater and the electric clothes dryer.
+If you are experiencing higher bills than expected, here are some simple tests you can perform to try to detect the culprit in your electrical system.

 If you receive a high bill, the first thing you should do is reread your electric meter.
 If the reading was correctly read on the reading date listed on your bill, then it should be past that reading on the day you receive your bill.
-If it is not past that reading, you should call Cleveland Utilities at 478-9342 to have the meter reread and the bill corrected.
-If it is past the reading and is higher than you feel it should be, then perhaps you need to conduct the test suggested below to find the culprit.
+If it is not past that reading, you should call Cleveland Utilities at 423-472-4521.

-If you take meter readings every 24 hours for a week to ten days and keep a record of these readings, this will give you an idea of what certain activities cost energy–wise.
-You may then want to concentrate on eliminating certain activities which use entirely too much electricity.
-You might use this record to see what difference dropping the temperature on your heating system makes.
-This would let you know how worthwhile dropping the temperature several degrees really is.
-This procedure would give you a better understanding of how your activities affect your meter readings and thus your bill.
+If you take meter readings every 24 hours for a week to ten days and keep a record of these readings, this will give you an idea of what activities consume the most energy.
+You may then want to concentrate on eliminating certain activities that use too much electricity.
+This exercise is also useful for recording what difference the temperature on your heating system makes.

 Cleveland Utilities tests each meter which is set within our system.
-They are 100 percent accurate when set.
+They are 100% accurate when set.
 These meters tend to get slower with age, so we try to replace them every ten years.
-If it has been several years since your meter was set or changed, then it is probably running more slowly than when it was installed at your residence.
+If it has been several years since your meter was set or changed, then it may be running more slowly than when it was installed at your residence.

-Cleveland Utilities will gladly test your electric meter for you if you so desire.
-There is a $27.50 service charge to help offset the expenses involved in a service man performing this service.
+Cleveland Utilities will gladly test your electric meter for you.
+There is a $27.50 service charge to help offset the expenses involved in performing this service.
 This test rarely detects anything but that the meter is slightly slower than it should be.
-It is then reset at 100 percent cent accuracy and returned to your residence.
+It is then reset at 100% accuracy and returned to your residence.

 - When buying a new appliance, look for the most energy efficient model in your price range.

 - Check all windows and doors for proper caulking and weather stripping.
 This improves your home's energy efficiency by preventing costly air leaks.